-Wawayanda State Park: Cedar Swamp Trail Professional Review and Guide
+Wawayanda State Park: Cedar Swamp Trail Professional Guide

 "It’s almost impossible to get lost because huge rhododendron thickets form a natural border along this trail.
 Sporting leathery dark green leaves throughout the year, with large pinkish purple flowers from late spring to early summer, these towering beauties also provide an ideal hiding place for wildlife.
 Here in Wawayanda State Park children and adults can appreciate and learn about the outdoors.